dgaydukov/cert-aws/sa/files/sa.md

 But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.
 It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
 DLQ (Dead letter queue) - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
 Used to isolate messages that can't be processed for later analysis.
+Type of original queue & DLQ should match (so if original queue is standard, then DLQ can only be standard, it can't be fifo).
 When you create a queue you can specify dlq (it should be the same type, for standard - standard dlq, for fifo - fifo dlq) with max retry.
 So after your queue consume message 3 times (and you max retry is 3) and not delete it, it would automatically moved to dlq.
 You can get time-in-queue (time how long message has been in queue) by subtracting `SentTimestamp` attribute from current time.
 In anonymous access SenderId - IP address of sender (otherwise accountId).
 When you set dlq for sqs queue, it got attribute `RedrivePolicy: {"deadLetterTargetArn":"arn:aws:sqs:us-east-1:ACCOUNT_ID:my_dlq","maxReceiveCount":"3"}`